G M Morrison Charitable Trust

 Application Success Factors

 • Trustee Knowledge: The trust explicitly states that “beneficiaries of grants are normally selected on the basis of the personal knowledge and recommendation of a Trustee.”
-Organizations must be personally known to one of the three trustees.
+Organisations must be personally known to one of the three trustees.

 • Exceptional Circumstances: The trust notes that “new applications for grants will only be considered in the most exceptional circumstances,” indicating that unsolicited applications are rarely successful.